DreamPurchaseZnz/Python-Module/BIF : Open&Format.md

 precision   ::=  integer
 type        ::=  “b” | “c” | “d” | “e” | “E” | “f” | “F” | “g” | “G” | “n” | “o” | “s” | “x” | “X” | “%”
 ```

+In most of the cases the syntax is similar to the old %-formatting, with the addition of the {} <br>
+and with : used instead of %.
+For example, '%03.2f' can be translated to '{:03.2f}'

 The meaning of the various alignment options is as follows:
 ```
 <           ::= Left-aligned